lmorelato/cordova-sqlite-storage-helper/README.md

 This tool allows using SQLite storage for mobile devices or web browsers.
 Its mechanism automatically selects the way needed for open databases using cordova-sqlite-storage plugin or WebSQL implementation, depending on the platform.

 ## Installation
-Add the folowing scripts in your page:
+First, execute the default installation of Cordova-sqlite-storage plugin then add following scripts in your page:
 ```
 <script type="text/javascript" src="js/DeviceInfo.js"></script>
 <script type="text/javascript" src="js/SQLiteStorageHelper.js"></script>